techidaily/site-youtube-blog/source/_posts/ed-unleashing-potential-growth-in-youtube-traffic-for-2024.md

 \- Make sure your Snapchat handle is present on your YouTube channel and other social media platforms.

-\- Make your[Snapchat snapcode](https://blackatlascreative.com/blog/how-do-snapchats-snapcodes-work/)your profile pic, so people can scan and connect with you.
+\- Make your [Snapchat snapcode](https://blackatlascreative.com/blog/how-do-snapchats-snapcodes-work/) your profile pic, so people can scan and connect with you.

 \- Get other Snapchatters to give you a shout-out on their account.